-Travelodge have announced a post Brexit recruitment strategy focused on attracting more staff by turning to parents returning to work.
+Travelodge has announced a post Brexit recruitment strategy focused on attracting more staff by turning to parents returning to work.
 Traditionally, a parent returning to work can be difficult, either because they don’t have an agreed role to return to, or because they have been out of their sector for “too many years”.
 This can mean that these parents get passed over for cheaper, younger staff.

-In a post-Brexit world, Travelodge are ready to make their roles attractive to a significant number of potential new team members.
+In a post-Brexit world, Travelodge is ready to make their roles attractive to a significant number of potential new team members.
 But will you be?
 Read about how the company plans to incentivise new employees and manage the difficult times ahead.

 Photo Credit: The Caterer